LauraMartinus/ukuxhumana/README.md

 ## Parallel Corpuses

 Our parallel corpuses are from [the Autshumato project](https://biblio.ugent.be/publication/1851705/file/6736544#page=39).
-The datasets contain data that was translated by professional translators, data that was sourced as translated file pairs from translators and data obtained from Government websites and documents
+The datasets contain data that was translated by professional translators, data that was sourced as translated file pairs from translators and data obtained from Government websites and documents.
+We also performed extra cleaning on the corpuses, which is described [here](https://github.com/LauraMartinus/ukuxhumana/blob/master/clean/README.md)

+## Monolingual Corpuses

+Our monolingual corpuses are from a variety of sources.
+We've used the monolongual corpuses to

+## Leipzig Corpus Collection
+- Zulu Corpus

+##

 # Models
 Two main architectures are used throughout this project, namely Convolutional Sequence to Sequence by Gehring et. al. and Transformer by Vaswani et. al. Fairseq(-py) and Tensor2Tensor were used in modeling these techniques respectively.